FattiMei/2d-lbm-opengl/README.md

 I want to make scientific software that is portable, interactive and uses modern GPUs for real time rendering of experiments.

+## Steps in development
+ * ImGui interactivity
+   - start/stop the iterations
+   - reload the experiment
+   - count the FPS
+ * make rendering on the texture a method of the lbm class
+ * optimize the cpu computation

 ## Dependencies
  * opengl es 2.0 (will eventually be ported to opengl 4.6)
  * glfw3 (libglfw3-dev for ubuntu and debian systems)